 - The citizenship test is composed of twenty multiple choice questions related to the guide book.

 Canada has a reputation for being safe and economically stable.
 Its enviable healthcare and educational systems are known the world-over.
 These are just some of the reasons why Canadian citizenship is one of the most sought after citizenships in the world.

 If you’re planning on applying for citizenship soon, follow these steps:

 - Gather the required documents and read the application instructions.

-- You might find it helpful to watch video tutorials by Citizenship and Immigration Canada on filling out application forms.
+- Watch video tutorials by Citizenship and Immigration Canada to guide you in filling out application forms.

 - Obtain and submit an application package for Canadian citizenship.
 Please note that there are different application packages for adults and minors.

-- To study for the Citizenship Test, you may download Discover Canada, The Rights and Responsibilities of Citizenship, available in various formats.
+- To study for the Citizenship Test, download Discover Canada, The Rights and Responsibilities of Citizenship, available in various formats.